p2pdevmedia/Hackaton20025/README.md

 - Collect USDT payments that are sent immediately to the organizer's wallet.
 - Track real-time availability, registrations and participant wallets from the dashboard.
 - Offer a multilingual interface (English, Spanish and French) connected to the residency data.
+- Authenticate participants and organizers with their wallets and persist their profile data in PostgreSQL.

 ## Payment flow